 Mentioned below are 3 different frameworks used by teams to qualify leads.
 These could be used in isolation or jointly based on your product.

 BANT means Budget, Authority, Need, and Timelines.
-It emphasises these questions and then assesses if the lead is qualified.
+It emphasizes these questions and then assesses if the lead is qualified.

 Budget – How much budget does the lead have?